aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 From the output of the merged output, you can see that Karpenter will override any fields that it considers necessary (`node-labels` based on what needs to be present as per the incoming pending pod, `cluster-certificate` etc).
 All other fields will be copied over as is from the user's TOML content.

-* You can address `CASE2` via this mode. `CASE1` isn’t very applicable to BottleRocket nodes.
+* You can address `CASE2` via this mode. `CASE1` isn’t very applicable to Bottlerocket nodes.
 * ManagedNodegroups performs a similar merge so there is precedence and is feasible.
     * The merge is necessary because TOML doesn’t support [duplicate keys](https://github.com/toml-lang/toml/issues/697) as part of its spec, so you can’t just concatenate two TOML files.
 * To ensure that we don’t perform incorrect bin-packing, Karpenter might need to parse the UserData and extract `settings.kubernetes.system-reserved` and `settings.kubernetes.kube-reserved` which is needed to better estimate nodeAllocatable.
 This might mean Karpenter maintains state / a cache per Karpenter provisioner.